top of page

 They Take the Best Care of You

 In the US, The Walt Disney Company wants to be top of its game when it comes to customer service and satisfaction.
 Which means they go out of their way to make their resorts the best.
 They take such good care of you.
-Staying somewhere as a single mother can sometimes be tricky.
-I’ve been able to call up the front desk and have someone come help me with everything.
-From helping with bags to catching big bugs.
-When I had sunstroke they brought me water and snacks so I could stay hydrated.
-And they were amazing when we were visiting Walt Disney World during Hurricane Matthew.
-Not only did they keep us safe and updated, but as the parks were closed, they were amazing at keeping everyone entertained and our spirits up.
+From helping with bags to catching big bugs, they really do go above and beyond!

 Pop Century Resort at Walt Disney World